commercelayer/examples/README.md

 Here are the parent categories of the examples in this repository:

-- [Authentication](/authentication) — Different ways to implement multi-factor authentication (MFA) or single sign-on authentication (SSO) with Commerce Layer.
+- [Authentication](./authentication) — Different ways to implement multi-factor authentication (MFA) or single sign-on authentication (SSO) with Commerce Layer.
-- [CMS](/cms) — Implementation of multi-market ecommerce web stores with top content management systems.
+- [CMS](./cms) — Implementation of multi-market ecommerce web stores with top content management systems.
-- [Lambda functions](/lambda-functions) — Several lambda functions you can use to do fun stuff with Commerce Layer.
+- [Lambda functions](./lambda-functions) — Several lambda functions you can use to do fun stuff with Commerce Layer.
-- [Search](/search) — Implementation of product search with Commerce Layer and a CMS.
+- [Search](./search) — Implementation of product search and personalization with Commerce Layer and a CMS.
-- [Solutions](/solutions) — Demos and use cases of several parts of our API and developer tools.
+- [Solutions](./solutions) — Demos and use cases of several parts of our API and developer tools.
-- [Webhooks](/webhooks) — Several ways you can use Commerce Layer webhooks.
+- [Webhooks](./webhooks) — Several ways you can use Commerce Layer webhooks.

 ---

-## What is Commerce Layer?

-[Commerce Layer](https://commercelayer.io) is a multi-market commerce API and order management system that lets you add global shopping capabilities to any website, mobile app, chatbot, wearable, voice, or IoT device, with ease.
-Compose your stack with the best-of-breed tools you already mastered and love.
-Make any experience shoppable, anywhere, through a blazing-fast, enterprise-grade, and secure API.

 ## Get Started with Commerce Layer